-Wine Country and Redwoods Escape One-Day Tour - From $95.
+Wine Country and Redwoods Escape One-Day Tour - From $109.
 Discover the wonder of California’s Wine Country and the enchantment of Muir Woods on this popular day-trip tour combo.
 Less than an hour away from San Francisco, Muir Woods and Wine Country are two of Northern California’s popular destinations.
 You’ll begin your morning with a short drive across the Golden Gate Bridge to Muir Woods National Monument where you’ll explore the spectacular redwood forests, home to the world’s tallest tree species.
-In the afternoon you’ll be relaxing in wine country, visiting boutique wineries, wine tasting and strolling the vineyard grounds.
+In the afternoon you’ll be relaxing in the wine country, visiting three boutique wineries with FREE wine tasting, and strolling the vineyard grounds.
 The tour spends about 45 to 60 minutes at 3 different wine tasting stops including lunch at a historic wine country plaza.
 This tour offers you a chance to enjoy California’s wilderness and Wine Country in an exciting day trip.

-Wine Lover’s Luxury Wine Country Tour - From $125.
-The Wine Lover's Luxury Tour is for people who love wine!
+Wine Lover’s Luxury Wine Country Tour - From $130.
+The Wine Lover's Luxury Tour with gourmet picnic lunch is for people who love wine!
 And you also get to see the beautiful scenery of California’s premier wine valleys, Sonoma and Napa.
-You will visit four to six boutique wineries and we do our best to avoid the crowds.
+You will visit four boutique wineries and we do our best to avoid the crowds.
+The tour even includes a gourmet picnic lunch!
 This trip will allow you to sample wines from well-known growing regions like Napa Valley’s Stags Leap, Rutherford, and St. Helena, and Los Carneros, Glen Ellen and Sonoma Valley.
 The tour is somewhat flexible, and we can work with the group to adjust the itinerary, within distance and time limitations.
 This is a perfect tour for wine experts and also those just beginning their discovery of California wines.
-Some wineries offer complimentary tastings, but many charge a fee of $5 to $10, and winery tours may also cost extra.
+Some wineries offer complimentary tastings, but many charge a fee of $15 to $25, and winery tours may also cost extra.

 Winery Tour Stops